 Switzerland is gifted with an extensive and efficient public transport system.
 Interestingly, it involves not only buses and trains, but also boats and gondolas.

 Avoid booking taxis unless absolutely necessary.
 They are exorbitantly priced and may cause a serious dent in your budget.
 If you have to though, prefer an Uber over local cab services, as the fares are relatively cheaper.

 Major cities like Bern, Geneva and Zurich also offer free bikes that you can ride around the city.

 Renting your own vehicle will be an expensive prospect due to high parking fees.
 Plus, urban spaces are compact and traffic-prone, and will not make for a fun driving experience.
 However, driving around the Swiss countryside may be more desirable.
-Long roads, curling around mountains and lush landscapes to look at will make you want to invest in a good driving experience.
-If you have children or are a big group of travellers, driving in your own vehicle may be a more comfortable and cheaper travelling option, plus allowing you to carry extra luggage.
+Long roads, curling around mountains and lush landscapes to look at will make you want to invest in the good driving experience.
+If you have children or are a big group of travellers, driving in your own vehicle may be more comfortable and allow you to travel cheap.
+Plus, you can easily carry extra luggage.
 You can find good deals on Auto Europe, which compiles rates from different vendors.